 What is the legal drinking age in Germany?

-Germany sets 16 years as the minimum age for purchasing beverages containing less than 1.2 % of distilled alcohol and 18 years for buying spirits
+Germany sets 16 years as the minimum age for purchasing beverages containing less than 1.2 % distilled alcohol and 18 years for buying spirits.

 What type of power sockets are used in Germany?